Croatia–Slovenia border disputes: Sea dispute

 According to Slovenia, Savudrija was associated with Piran, which for centuries had an Italian majority until post-World War II, and Slovenian police controlled the entire gulf between 1954 and 1991.
 If this claim were to prevail, Slovenia argues it could claim sovereignty over part of the bay area on the Croatian side of the median line.
 Croatia disputes Slovenia's claims of historical control over the bay.

 The Croatian side asserts that the corridor in the Croatian waters would be useless for traffic, since traffic regulations in the Gulf of Trieste allow only incoming traffic on the Croatian side of the border, while outgoing traffic must go through Italian waters.
 The Slovenian response is that Slovenia's access to international waters is not an exclusively practical or commercial issue; it is rather the logical consequence of that Slovenia is said to be an internationally recognized maritime country with granted access to international seas.
 The latter assertion has been repeatedly disputed by the Croatian side.

 Croatia wants to solve this dispute only by certain articles of international law, while the Slovenian side insists on consideration of the principle "ex aequo et bono".
 The disputed points between the countries include whether or not the legal principle "ex aequo et bono" is a part of international law.
 Article 38(2) of the Statute of the International Court of Justice provides that the court may decide cases ex aequo et bono only if the parties agree.
 In 1984, the ICJ decided a case between the U.S. and Canada using "equitable criteria".

-According to the Wikileaks cables published in 2011, the maritime border dispute was influenced by Slovenia considering itself a maritime nation and Croatia feeling inferior to its neighbours.
+According to the Wikileaks cables published in 2011, which contain assessments by American diplomats, the maritime border dispute was influenced by Slovenia considering itself a maritime nation and Croatia feeling inferior to its neighbours.